Five Tips for Photographing Newborns with Strobes and Flash

 Tip #5 Use a handheld light meter

-I’m a film photographer, so the cameras I use when at work do not have screens on the back for me to look at.
-So for me, metering my light with a handheld light meter is essential.
+I’m a film photographer, so for me, metering my light with a handheld light meter is essential.

 BUT, I’m of the opinion that all photographers, film and digital alike, should use a handheld light meter when working strobes and flash, especially when photographing newborns, babies and small children.